Anti Fatigue Mat

 How often should I replace a standing mat?

-Do standing mats replace the need for good footwear?
+Do mats replace supportive footwear?

 Conclusion